EGI-Federation/egi-ims-tool/README.md

 The IMS procedures are manually initiated and executed by EGI employees.

-[EGI IMS Tools](https://ims.tools.egi.eu) is an internal service that supports the IMS processes, by offering a centralized management interface to perform and, where possible, to automate the procedures in each of the IMS processes.
+[EGI IMS Tools](https://ims.egi.eu) is an internal service that supports the IMS processes, by offering a centralized management interface to perform and, where possible, to automate the procedures in each of the IMS processes.

-## Architecture

-TBD

 ## Processes